 Coronado Springs is another resort that has been plussed with new restaurants and rooms, including a giant new tower.
 We’re lukewarm on the renovation and the hotel largely stays in the same place in our rankings as before.
 I think this hotel is fairly interesting with distinct southwest architecture and a beautiful lake to walk around.
 Coronado Springs also offers one of the best pools in all of Walt Disney World.
 The counter-service dining is the best of any moderate resort and near the top of any counter-service at WDW.
 I find the rooms here to be bland and the theming lacking continuity.
 Still, I could understand those that move Coronado up on the list and finding the hotel under $180/night is a steal.

 Pop Century certainly has its place among the Disney World Resorts and it keeps moving up our list.
-In recent years, the rooms have been redone at Pop Century and I do like them a decent amount.
-The cost is also far less than even Art of Animation next door.
+In recent years, the rooms have been redone at Pop Century and I do like them a decent amount, even if they’re a little bland.
+The cost is also far less than Art of Animation next door.
 The addition of the Disney Skyliner is the biggest draw here as the transportation is at least at a moderate level now while the prices are still low.
 If you’re looking for the best value then Pop Century is the place to go.
 The resort can often be found on Hotwire or Priceline.